 - Abdominal pain is also called belly pain.
-Many illnesses can cause abdominal pain and it is very difficult for EMS to identify the cause. - · Take your temperature every 4 hours.
+Many illnesses can cause abdominal pain and it is very difficult for EMS to identify the cause. - Take your temperature every 4 hours.

-Call or see a physician, go to the emergency department, or call 911 immediately if:
+Call or see a physician, go to the emergency department, or call 911 immediately if: • Your pain gets worse or is now only in 1 area

-- · Your pain gets worse or is now only in 1 area
+- Your pain gets worse or is now only in 1 area

-- You vomit (throw up) blood or find blood in your bowel movement
+You vomit (throw up) blood or find blood in your bowel movement

-- · You become dizzy or faint
+- You become dizzy or faint

-- Your abdomen becomes distended or swollen
+- · Your abdomen becomes distended or

+- swollen

 - · You have a temperature over 100° F

-- · You have trouble passing urine
+- You have trouble passing urine

-- · You have trouble breathing
+- You have trouble breathing